go125/SayamaStereo_eval/README.md

 ## 1 Use ReadMovie.ipynb

 30 fps video is converted to 10 fps.
 The video is cropped.
-By using raw avi file, download part is not needed.
+By using raw avi file, download part is not needed now.

 ## 2 Use GenData.py (crop images)